thaychansy/classification_and_hypothesis_testing/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Jupyter Notebook or Python script to load and preprocess the data, explore insights, and build the predictive model.

-### File Structure

-- `data/`: Folder containing the leads dataset.
-- `notebooks/`: Jupyter Notebooks used for data analysis, hypothesis testing, and model building.
-- `src/`: Python scripts for data preprocessing, modeling, and evaluation.
-- `README.md`: Project overview and instructions.
-- `summary.md`: Summary of the project objectives, steps, and outcomes.

 ## Results

 - **Predictive Model**: A machine learning model was developed to predict lead conversion probability with an accuracy of X%.